adityakkpk/random-feedback/README.md

 - Using `resend email` for email verification
 - Using `react email` for email templates

+### Day 4 : Signup user and custom OTP in NextJS

+* Implementing the Algorithm for sign-up
+* Writing code for Sending OTP for verification

+### Day 5 : Next auth or AuthJS

 - We are using `next-auth` for signup.
 - We are simply using credentials to sign up the user.
 For that we are using `credentials` feature from Next-auth.